-Clear use and cleaning guidance for staff toilets are in place to ensure they are kept clean and social distancing is achieved as much as possible.
 Staff maintain 2m distance (or 1m plus a risk mitigation) from pupils where possible (especially with other adults and older children).
 Face to face contact within 1m of anyone is minimised.
 Temporary staff and visiting staff will be expected to comply with the school's arrangements for managing and minimising risk, continuing to take care to maintain distance from other staff and pupils (where possible).
-All temporary staff are made aware of the content of the Covid risk assessment and any other relevant information as soon as possible after the booking is confirmed. sanitise on entry and exit of bus and leisure centre.
+All temporary staff are made aware of the content of the Covid risk assessment and any other relevant information as soon as possible after the booking is confirmed.
 Daily worship to move back to classroom bases and Friday Zoom sessions Outdoor education and off-site visits Contracting coronavirus - staff, pupils, public Н Offsite activity and educational visits are being conducted in line with relevant coronavirus (COVID-19) secure guidelines and regulations as they relate to each of the home nations.
-In England this means the following may proceed subject to full and thorough risk assessment ensuring public health advice is followed. • From the start of the 2021/2022 academic year establishments may go on international visits. • Day visits and residential visits within the UK may proceed Full and thorough risk assessment is achieved by application of: the • Evolve Generic Risk Assessments along with; • the production of an Event Specific Planning to ensure full a thorough risk assessment.
-Those conducting International Visits ensure that a visit specific "International Travel COVID-19 Plan" is produced and submitted for approval prior to travel.
+In England this means the following may proceed subject to full and thorough risk assessment ensuring public health advice is followed. • From the start of the 2021/2022 academic year establishments may go on international visits. • Day visits and residential visits within the UK may proceed Full and thorough risk assessment is achieved by application of: • Evolve Generic Risk Assessments along with; • the production of an Event Specific Plan to ensure full a thorough risk assessment.
+Those conducting International Visits ensure that a visit specific "International Travel COVID-19 Forward Plan" is produced and submitted for approval prior to travel.
+Visit approvals are applied in line with the NCC Code of Practice for Offsite & Educational Visits.
 L Onsite activities do not require the submission of an Evolve form but, like all activities involving significant risk, they must be subject to a suitable and sufficient risk assessment.
 Those conducting international visits are advised to give careful consideration to the risk of disruption to education resulting from isolation and testing requirements and also ensuring adequate financial protection in place.
 Including but not limited to "the Evolve Coronavirus (COVID-19) Generic Risk Assessment.
 Evolve Generic Risk Assessments take into account the requirements outlined by "Schools COVID-19 operational"